 '''

-(addr_diff_vec:m base [lr0 lr1 ...])
+(addr_diff_vec: m base [lr0 lr1 ...] min max flags)

 '''

 Represents a table of jump addresses expressed as offsets from base.
-The vector elements lr0, etc., are label\ref expressions and so is base.
-The mode m specifies how much space is given to each address-difference.
+The vector elements $lr\theta$ , etc., are label\ref expressions and so is base.
+The mode m specifies how much space is given to each address-difference. min and max are set up by branch shortening and hold a label with a minimum and a maximum address, respectively. flags indicates the relative position of base, min and max to the cointaining insn and of min and max to base.
+See rtl.def for details.